voks-templating/voks-web-elements/README.md

 **API Docs**: https://deno.land/x/voks_web_elements/mod.ts

-All elements provide an `attributes` option, that is typed to include all [global HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) as well as the specific attributes for each element.
+All elements provide an attributes parameter, that is typed to include all [global HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) as well as the specific attributes for each element.

+---
+NOTE!: please be aware, that attributes are no longer passed via `attributes` sub-property.
+Instead, they are passed directly to the element function.
+---

 ## [Deno](https://deno.land/x/voks_web_elements)